They love me… they love me not.

 You can learn which topics are positive drivers for 5-star reviews and which are drivers of negative reviews.

 This correlation can be quantified with sentiment analysis to let you know the exact percentage of driving terms towards product ratings.

-It’s clear here that the top drivers for 5-star reviews are
+In this example, it’s clear here that the top drivers for 5-star reviews are:

 What is also pretty clear here is that this product could have gotten MANY more 5 stars if it was:

 - True to size.

 This is a measurable, quantifiable way to boost your product rating for consumer products and services in an industry that includes ratings and reviews: